Taksvärkki | ODW Finland

 ODW Finland is one of the first Finnish young people’s own development NGOs.
 We have implemented development cooperation projects since 1967 with funds raised by Finnish schoolchildren and students.
 We also organize the ODW fundraising events that have become an institution in Finland and provide high-quality development education.

 The annual ODW Workday is one of the highlights of the Finnish school year.
 It is when pupils and students spend a day working and donate their pay to ODW Finland for projects that improve the conditions of children and young people in developing countries.
-This allows Finnish youth to help their peers in some of the poorest countries in the world while also catching a glimpse of what working life is like.
+This allows Finnish youth to help their peers in the Global South while also catching a glimpse of what working life is like.

-We are an ideologically, politically and religiously non-aligned organization with 10 member organizations: student and trade unions, peace organizations and the Evangelical Lutheran Association for Youth in Finland.
-Our operations are governed by our Board consisting of the elected representatives of our member organizations.
+We are an ideologically, politically and religiously non-aligned organization with nine member organizations: student and trade unions, peace organizations and the Evangelical Lutheran Association for Youth in Finland.
+Our operations are governed by our Board consisting of the elected representatives of our members.
 See a list of our member organizations.

 Contact us: